St. Anthony Church

 News and Information

-Bible Study Meets Thursdays at 11amin person AND via zoom.
-We are reading through the New Testament Book of Revelation.
+Bible Study Meets on Thursdays at 11am, in person AND via zoom.
+We continue reading through the New Testament Book of Revelation.
 Drop ins are welcome!
 Connection link: https://zoom.us/j/92579391202?pwd=TkpKQVpadExCLzdxRFNtU2d5S2JJQT09

 Join our Live Stream Ministry We are looking to build up our Live Stream Ministry.
 This is a wonderful way to help provide service to the parish and provide a vital connection to those who are not able to join us in person on Sundays.
 No experience necessary, we will provide training.
 High school age and above are welcome.
 The commitment is just 1-2 Sundays a month.